telerik/maui-docs/controls/pdfviewer/events.md

 ![.NET MAUI PdfViewer SourceException](images/pdfviewer-sourceexceptiontemplate.png)

-> For the PdfViewer SourceException example, go to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and navigate to PdfViewer -> Features category.
+> For the PDF Viewer SourceException example, go to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and navigate to PdfViewer -> Features category.

 ## See Also